ESO 439-26

-ESO 439-26 is the least luminous white dwarf star known.
+ESO 439-26 was considered the least luminous white dwarf known.
 Located 140 light years away from the Sun, it is roughly 10 billion years old and has a temperature of 4560 Kelvin.
 Thus, despite being classified as a "white dwarf", it would actually appear yellowish in color.

+This finding is however based on a too large parallax.
+Gaia measurement of the parallax shows a more distant source and therefore an absolute magnitude of MG=15.0 mag.
+For example the white dwarf WD J2147–4035 has MG=17.7 mag, making this white dwarf less luminous.
+The updated MV is 15.46, using the Gaia parallax and the apparent V-magnitude from Ruiz et al. (see formulae at the article absolute magnitude).